babalugats76/quizdini-2.0-teach/README.md

     - Update logo to be 300px-wide friend logo with text
     - Style so that content is in simple white rounded box, i.e., experiement removing header and footer styling, etc.
 - Server
-  - Add `code` to all errors, e.g., InsufficientCredits
 - Client
   - Images
     - Once all images are known, move to S3/Cloudfront